Get comfy, because this is going to be a long one…

 As you can see it’s the gift that keeps on giving!
 The symptoms are so vast and so varied you’re more likely to be diagnosed with something else completely and be told you have a million things wrong with you before they actually settle on this.
 All of the above are pretty much constant, if not permanent symptom of mine and I’ve been on so many drugs and been tested for so many different things before I got to where I am, I almost gave up and accepted that I was just unfortunate and burdened with an endless list of shitty symptoms with no name to attach them too.
 I’m glad I didn’t.

 I urge people to check out the symptoms of Fibromyalgia.
-Get acquainted with it and and ask yourself if any of it rings true with you.
+Get acquainted with it and ask yourself if any of it rings true with you.
 The issues you have may be more than what you originally thought and it is such a relief for someone if it is, because you then get a better handle and understanding on how to manage it.
 Because it’s not always recognised by medical professionals it can be really hard to get a diagnosis.
 But please keep pressing if you have that niggling doubt in your mind!
 Fibromyalgia might be a crap thing to have but actually getting a diagnosis makes the world of difference.
 It made explaining my issues and balancing my life so much easier.

 I fought for a long time for a diagnosis and even though I didn’t realise it at the time, I was symptomatic the whole way through.
 I just didn’t know what it was and neither did a lot of my doctors.
-For around 10yrs I was told I had anxiety and depression, coupled with persistent, mind numbing and untreatable headaches.
+For around 10yrs I was told I had anxiety and depression, coupled with persistent, mind-numbing and untreatable headaches.
 Nothing is more frustrating than hearing “you’re just lazy”, “there’s nothing wrong with you”, “you’re just depressed”.
-I refused to give up for myself because I knew deep down there was more to it than being tired and suffering with headaches.
+I refused to give up for myself because I knew deep down there was more to it than being tired and suffering from headaches.
 Especially since I may be a lot of things but lazy is NOT one of them.
 I asked for help from so many different Drs and found the responses very different.
 Don’t be that person who dismisses it, assumes they know better or just think you’re a hypochondriac.
-It’s annoying and soul crushing.
+It’s annoying and soul-crushing.

 As I said before, my symptoms are relatively mild and I’m very lucky compared to others.
 I don’t often notice it because the symptoms I have are pretty easily controlled if I get to them before they are exacerbated.
 So I can generally treat them myself.
 But when they all present themselves all at once it can be really hard for me to function properly and there are days where I struggle to get out of bed or manage more than just simple daily tasks.
 I have a really hard time getting people to understand I’m more than just tired, I’m more than just achy and I’m more than just “under the weather”.